epics-modules/measComp/_sources/measCompMultiFunctionDoc.rst.txt

     - ANALOG_OUT_RANGE
     - Output range for this analog output channel.
 Choices are determined at run time based on the model in use.
+  * - $(P)$(R)SyncMaster
+    - bo
+    - asynInt32
+    - ANALOG_OUT_SYNC_MASTER
+    - Controls whether the SYNCLD signal is an output (0, Master) or input (1, Slave).
+  * - $(P)$(R)SyncEnable
+    - bo
+    - asynInt32
+    - ANALOG_OUT_SYNC_ENABLE
+    - Controls whether the analog outputs are updated synchronously.

+      - If this is Disable then the DAC outputs are updated immediately when new values are written to the ao records.
+      - If this is Enable then the DAC outputs are not updated when the ao records are written to.
+        They are only updated when the SyncWrite record is processed, and they all update simultaneously.
+  * - $(P)$(R)SyncWrite
+    - bo
+    - asynInt32
+    - ANALOG_OUT_SYNC_WRITE
+    - Writing to this record simultaneously updates all of the analog outputs to the values in the ao records.
   * - $(P)$(R)Return
     - ai
     - asynInt32